danolivo/pg_pathcheck/README.md

 By default only the end-of-planning walker runs (at `planner_shutdown_hook`).
 That catches corruption but tells you nothing about *when* during planning it happened.

-Turning `stage_checks` on adds three extra tripwires that fire during planning:
+Turning `stage_checks` on adds three extra hooks that fire during planning:

 | Hook | Fires at | Pins a finding to |
 |---|---|---|